- Starting your own podcast is a great way to share value with others.

 10. Promote your podcast.

 Ok, so you’ve got everything set up and you’ve started recording your episodes.
 So now millions of people will be listening and subscribing, right?
 No, of course not.
 You need to get the word out!
 Announce the fact that the podcast is launching soon.
 Share what the show is about, why people should listen, and how they can access it.
+You can even use a Spotify Promotion Service like the ones listed here https://increditools.com/best-spotify-promotion-services/ that can help you can exposure and followers.
 Reach out to friends, family, and colleagues, and ask them to help support you by subscribing, and leaving a rating and review of your show.
+It is important to remember that nailing your podcast strategy, content, and promotion from the very first episode could take you one step closer to success.
+Hence, taking help of experienced podcast production agencies like Lower Street could be a good idea for giving a great start to your “irresistibly listenable show”.
+Who knows, maybe professional help could promote your show to a next level.

 The most important piece of promoting your show is to share, share, share.
 Don’t be afraid to talk about your show.
 Be proud of the work you’re doing, and tell people about it.
 Just make sure your show brings value first!